AntGoran/AntGoran/README.md

-Hi, there. 🖐
+Greetings! 🖐

-- 👋 Hi, I’m Goran.
-- 👀 I’m interested in android development.
-- 🌱 I’m currently learning Kotlin with the help of online community.
-- 💞️ I’m looking for an intern or entry level job where the focus would be on learnig.
-- 📫 You can reach me on goran8antunovic@gmail.com
+I go by the name Goran and I'm excited about delving into the world of Android development.
+Currently, I'm dedicated to honing my skills in Kotlin, with the invaluable support of the online community.
+I am eagerly seeking an intern or entry-level position that prioritizes continuous learning as I embark on this journey.

+Feel free to reach out to me at goran8antunovic@gmail.com if you'd like to connect or discuss any opportunities.

+Thank you!

 <!---
 AntGoran/AntGoran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.